gcfunk/screenshot-me/README.md

 The rake task test:cross_browser takes the following arguments

+* test_file (path/to/file.rb, default test/cross_browser/example_test.rb) - a ruby file that contains a class that inherits from CrossBrowserTest in test/cross_browser/cross_browser_test_helper.rb
 * browser_file (path/to/file.json, default test/cross_browser/example_browsers.json) - a json file that contains the browser set you would like to use to test
 * local ( true|false, default true) - tell browserstack to use local testing mode - localhost:3000 will resolve to your machine